forexco/code-challenge-3/README.md

 - use any relational database

 - use any Node.js framework to create API

-- use the JWT token to authenticate the sign-in and API request

 - use this API to retrieve currency rates: https://openexchangerates.org/ (Note: This API provides rates with USD as the base currency, e.g., USD -> AUD.
 It does not allow changing the base currency.
 Therefore, you need to devise a solution using the available data to calculate the desired conversion rate.)